mursisoy/qsw/README.md

 # QSW Viewer

 📅 A minimalist, full-screen viewer of the current Quarter, Sprint, and Week.
 Designed for dashboards, Agile boards, or personal use.
 Sprints are calculated in six-week blocks by default (change with `?weeks=NUMBER`).
+Calculations assume weeks begin on Monday.

 ## 🔗 Live Example